You are here

 The first step to changing your mailing address is to file a Notice of Change of Address in all pending cases you have with the Court.
 Additionally, within CM/ECF, you may have the ability to change your address.
 From the ‘Utilities’ menu, select the ‘Maintain Your Account’ link.
 If the fields are available for you to edit, then you can update your mailing address.
 Once you update your mailing address, the system will then prompt you to select the cases (both closed and pending) that you would like to be associated with.
 Please note that, even if you edit your mailing address directly within CM/ECF, you still need to file a Notice of Change of Address in all of your pending cases.
 If your mailing address is ghosted then the Clerk’s Office will associate you with only those specific cases that you have filed a Notice of Change of Address.
 This is relevant for those attorneys that are leaving a firm as some cases may be staying with the firm whereas other cases may be moving with the attorney.

 If you have no pending cases with the Court, then you may have the ability to change your address within CM/ECF.
 From the ‘Utilities’ menu, select the ‘Maintain Your Account’ link.
 If the fields are available for you to edit, then you can update your mailing address.
 Once you update your mailing address, the system will then prompt you to select the closed cases that you would like to be associated with.
 If the mailing address is ghosted, then you cannot change your address within CM/ECF.
-You will then need to send a letter to the Clerk’s Office stating your name, bar number, old mailing address and new mailing address.
-It is also important to state in your letter that you have no pending cases with the Court.
+You will then need to email the Clerk's Office at FLSD_AtyAdm@flsd.uscourts.gov stating your name, bar number, old mailing address and new mailing address.
+It is also important to state in your email that you have no pending cases with the Court.
 If you would like to be associated with any specific closed cases, please indicate those exact case numbers in your letter as well.

 To do this, log in to CM/ECF and click on the ‘Utilities’ feature from the blue menu bar.
 Click on ‘Maintain Your Login/Password’ link.
 The screen displays user login information and provides the means to change your CM/ECF password.
 There will be asterisks in the Password field.
 Delete the asterisks and then type in your new password.
 CM/ECF will display the actual characters of your new password as you type.
 When you are done, click on the ‘Submit’ button at the bottom of the screen.